María Casares: Personal life and death

 Casares published her autobiography, Résidente privilégiée (Privileged Resident) in 1980, in which she described her 16-year affair with Albert Camus.
-Camus never divorced his wife, but their extensive correspondence, first published in France in late 2017, lasted from 1944, with a five-year break to 1949, when they again had a chance meeting when their passion was rekindled until the end of Camus' life.
-She starred in a number of Albert Camus's plays and often threatened to end their stormy affair over his refusal to leave Francine Faure.
+Camus never divorced his wife, but their extensive correspondence, first published in France in late 2017, lasted from 1944, with a five-year break to 1949, when they again had a chance meeting and rekindled their passion, until the end of Camus's life.
+She starred in a number of Camus's plays and often threatened to end their stormy affair over his refusal to leave Francine Faure.

 Casares took French nationality in 1975 and three years later married André Schlesser, an actor known professionally as Dade, who had been her longtime companion and theatrical co-star.

 The actress died of colon cancer at her country house, Château de La Vergne, in the village of Alloue in Poitou-Charentes, on the day after her 74th birthday.
 She bequeathed the property to the village.
 Today, the Domaine de la Vergne is a residence for artists and a setting for performances.